A Mixed Methods Evaluation of a Culturally Specifically Latina Victim Service Program: The LAVIDA Partnership

 Co-Investigator: Ramona Benkert (College of Nursing)

 Wayne State University has been awarded a three-year, Garrett Lee Smith Campus Suicide Prevention Grant worth $305,354.
-The grant will be used for WSU’s campus-wide Suicide Prevention Initiative that seeks to develop an infrastructure of education, training and dissemination of suicide prevention information to faculty, staff, students, and their families.
+The grant is being used for WSU’s campus-wide Suicide Prevention Initiative that seeks to develop an infrastructure of education, training and dissemination of suicide prevention information to faculty, staff, students, and their families.
 A number of WSU offices and departments are collaborating on this project, including Counseling & Psychological Services (CAPS), the Campus Health Center, the College of Nursing, the Psychology Clinic, the Dean of Students Office, and the School of Social Work.
-Various initiatives will seek to engage student, faculty & staff stakeholders across the entire campus.
-Caitlin Brown and Neva Nahan, of the School of Social Work, will serve as evaluators on the project.
+Various initiatives are engaging student, faculty & staff stakeholders across the entire campus.
+Neva Nahan and Kendra Wells of the School of Social Work are serving as evaluators on the project.

 Youth Empowerment Solutions for Healthy Relationships: Engaging Youth to Prevent Sexual Violence

-The project will adapt, implement, and evaluate an evidence-based program to prevent sexual and dating violence perpetration among youth.
-The school-based prevention program will be infused in the curriculum, with the goal of empowering youth to identify problems in their own communities and build skills to develop student-led prevention initiatives.
-Six schools in the region have agreed to collaborate on the project, as well as partners from the University of Michigan School of Public Health and Department of Psychology, and Michigan Department of Community Health Rape Prevention and Education Program.
+The project is adapting, implementing, and evaluating an evidence-based program to prevent sexual and dating violence perpetration among youth.
+The school-based prevention program is being infused in the curriculum, with the goal of empowering youth to identify problems in their own communities and build skills to develop student-led prevention initiatives.
+Six schools in the region are collaborating on the project, as well as partners from the University of Michigan School of Public Health and Department of Psychology, and Michigan Department of Community Health Rape Prevention and Education Program.